hrishikesh-arun/MiniGames/README.md

  It is programmed in Java

- It utilises the package myLib for file and input control and runMiniGames.bat for the execution of code.
+ It utilises the package myLib for file and input control.

 ## MiniGames - Roadmap